-- In the event that more than one child has an equal right to an available place the place will be offered based on random allocation. - Parents/carers have two weeks to respond to an offer of a school place.
+- Parents/carers have two weeks to respond to an offer of a school place.
 If an acceptance is not received it may be assumed that a place is no longer required and the offer may be withdrawn. - Parents who share responsibility for the care of their child are expected to reach agreement to a school placement between them.
-In the event of a dispute the school will accept the application from the parent to whom the child benefit or child tax credit is paid. - When stating your choice of school, you must give the child's permanent address at the time of application.
-The address of childminders or other family members who may share in the care of your child must not be quoted as the home address. - If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time.
+If conflicting applications are received or the admissions team is made aware of a dispute between parents all applications will be placed on hold and will not be processed until written agreement is provided from both parents or a Court Order is obtained confirming which application has priority. - When stating your choice of school, you must give the child's permanent address at the time of application.
+The address of childminders or other family members who may share in the care of your child must not be quoted as the home address. - If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time during the school week.
 Only one address can be used.
-If the child lives at two addresses, the Local Authority will use the address of the parent/carer that claims the child benefit or child tax credit.
-If these benefits are not claimed, the address where the child is registered with a GP will be used to determine what will be considered the child's main address.
+If the child lives at two addresses, the Local Authority will decide which address to use based on child benefit, child tax credit, Court Orders and/or GP registration.